-This year, the government changed the way that children are assessed.
-When looking at the data for 2016, it’s important to bear in mind the advice from the Department for Education: don’t compare 2016 with previous years:
+In 2016, the government changed the way that children are assessed.
+When looking at the data for 2016 and 2017, it’s important to bear in mind the advice from the Department for Education: don’t compare results with previous years.

-We have a better picture when we look at another measure: average scaled scores.
+Another measure used to analyse the assessment data is average scaled scores.
 ‘Scaled scores’ are the scores given to each pupil based on the test score, where 100 is the expected national standard (80 is the lowest possible, 120 is the highest).
-When we take all the scaled scores and average them out, Scholes (Elmet) fairs well, showing higher than expected national standards across all available subjects:

-- 102 is the average scaled score in Maths
+- Grammar, Punctuation and Spelling: 107 is the average scaled score (national: 106)

 Attainment: higher level

 We continue to offer challenge to all children, including higher attaining pupils.
 Scaled scores of over 110 are considered ‘high scores’.
-Proportions reaching higher levels are slightly higher than national figures in Reading and Writing.
+Proportions reaching higher levels are slightly higher than national figures in Reading and Grammar, Punctuation and Spelling.
 They are lower in Maths.
-The lower Maths proportions have meant that when we look at the three subjects combined, proportions are a little lower than national: 3% compared to 5%.
+When we look at Reading, Writing and Maths combined, proportions have risen significantly compared to 2016: from 3% to 10% (national: 9%).

 The Department for Education measures progress from Key Stage 1 (KS1) to Key Stage 2 (KS2).
 Expected progress is zero, with anything above that being better than expected and negative numbers showing less than expected progress.